SamG101-Developer/inline/README.md

 In this example, `main` is the entry module for the program.
 The `inline_hook` module will be imported first, and will perform all the inlining.

+## Decorators:

+- `@inline` - This decorator will inline the function into the caller.
+It will replace the function call with the function body, and replace any arguments with the values passed in.
+The function must be defined in the same module as it is called from.
+- `@inline_cls` - This decorator causes all `self.` method calls to be devirtualized, allowing for `@inline` class methods to be inlined properly.
+Without the `@inline_cls`, no class methods can be inlined.

 ## AST replacement

 Two nodes are checked: `Expr` nodes, and `Assign` nodes.
 This is because for multi-line functions, analysing the `Call`